 Our academic curriculum occupies 25 hours of the school week; we have adopted and endorse the Wirral Education Committee curriculum policy and we exercise an equal opportunity and multicultural access to all areas of the school.

-For two years, all students follow a common curriculum consisting of English, Mathematics, Science, History, Geography, Religious Education, French or Spanish, Design Technology, Information Technology, Art, Dance, Drama, Physical Education, Music and Personal & Social Education/Citizenship.
+For three years, all students follow a common curriculum consisting of English, Mathematics, Science, History, Geography, Religious Education, French or Spanish, Design and Technology, Information Technology, Art, Dance, Drama, Physical Education, Music and Personal and Social Education/Citizenship.
 For some students in Year 8 there is the opportunity to study a second foreign language.

 Students with Special Educational Needs are supported by specialist staff, either as individuals within the normal curriculum or by individual or small group withdrawal.

-For more specific curriculum information for each subject, please visit our Subject page.
+For more specific curriculum information for each subject, please click on the appropriate subject link, below.

-During Year 9 a 14+ Handbook is issued to parents, explaining the option procedures and possibilities.
+During Year 9 a Guidance Handbook is issued to parents, explaining the option procedures and possibilities.
 Whilst the initial choice must be a matter which is decided between parents and students, the school is obviously deeply involved in the whole procedure.
-Accordingly, the following programme has been drawn up in the hope that we will give the maximum possible assistance in this matter.
+Accordingly, the following programme has been drawn up, so we can give the maximum possible assistance in this matter.

 1. Talks to Year 9 classes on the option possibilities.